AudreyKj/movies-showcase/README.md

 ## Styling with SASS
 - The naming convention used is [BEM](https://en.bem.info/methodology/naming-convention/#naming-rules).
-- The app's styling is applied over a style reset (stored in: `src/client/assets/sass`) to ensure cross-browser compatibility
+- The app's styling is applied over a style reset to ensure cross-browser compatibility
 - The styling was built with reusability in mind: common styles are abstracted in `src/client/assets/sass`
 - Webpack bundles SASS with `sass-loader`
 - Browser compliant styling handled by [Autoprefixer](https://github.com/postcss/autoprefixer) for production builds